Depression Screening in Children and Teens

 - Not wanting to spend time with friends or family, and more.

-Teens and older children with depression may also have other issues.
+Teens and older children with depression may also have other conditions.
 These might be anxiety, attention deficit hyperactivity disorder (ADHD), or an eating disorder.
 The doctor may ask questions about these things too.

 If your child has symptoms of depression, the doctor will talk to you about your options.